LittleOneNoise/yoshinapp/README.md

 * Artist -> A cool feature would be to add a kind of anime styled mascott across the app

 Contact : yoshinapp@gmail.com

+You can also support by making a donation: https://www.paypal.com/donate?hosted_button_id=57K63FKPK3WXC

 ###